Our Mission / Our Vision:

 We live in an area where the poverty rate is almost twice the national average.
 The next statistic may surprise you even more.
 One in four children in Texas (23.3%) under the age of 5 is “food insecure”—which is defined as not knowing where his or her next meal will come from.
 Texas has the second-highest food insecurity rate in the U.S. for all age groups…both statistics that The Shepherd’s Heart Food Pantry of Waco is working to change, on a daily basis—one nutritious meal at a time.
 Our goal is to provide food and services to those in need.
 Our efforts are to feed the hungry now and find poverty ending solutions for those whom we assist.

-Every Thursday at The Shepherd’s Heart Pantry from noon to 6:00pm we have a distribution of canned goods, boxed and dry staple items, meats, and fresh fruits and vegetables assisting 500 to 700 families each week.
+Every Thursday at The Shepherd’s Heart Pantry from noon to 6:00 pm, we have a distribution of canned goods, boxed and dry staple items, meats, and fresh fruits and vegetables assisting 500 to 700 families each week.
 For added convenience, a drive-through is available for those who cannot stand in line.
-Last year, from our main pantry we provided food to just fewer than 29,000 families, 1.4 million lbs. of food.
-Included in those numbers are the 560 homebound seniors we deliver groceries to twice each month.
+Last year, from our main pantry we provided food to 29,200 families, 2.1 million lbs. of food.
+Included in those numbers are the 647 home-bound seniors we deliver groceries to each month.

 The Shepherd’s Heart has developed a creative way to fund daily operating expenses through the establishment of Things from the Heart Resale Store offering clothing and household items at discounted prices.
 The Shepherd’s Heart is a 501(c) 3 organization, and 100% of proceeds from sales at Things from the Heart will go directly toward purchasing food and daily operating expenses.